zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

 ### 4. Summary

 Now you're ready to deploy the cluster.
 Before you do that, download the certificate, look inside the large blue informational box for the link.
-Make sure to keep the cert in a safe place. you need it to connect to your cluster.
+Make sure to keep the cert in a safe place, you need it to connect to your cluster.
 Since the certificate you downloaded doesn't have a password, it's advised that you add one.

 To complete the cluster creation, click **Create**.
 You can optionally download the template.